pachyderm/pachyderm/doc/how-tos/adjusting_data_processing_w_split.md

-# Adjusting Data Processing by Splitting the Data
+# Adjusting Data Processing by Splitting Data

 Before you read this section, make sure that you understand the concepts described in [File](../concepts/data-concepts/file.html),